UPPMAX/UPPMAX-documentation/docs/software/rstudio_on_bianca.md

 ## Procedure to start RStudio

-Below is a step-by-step procedure to start RStudio.
+Below is a step-by-step procedure to start RStudio on Bianca.

 ??? question "Prefer a video?"